msho/ran-shaltiel-23-4-2020/readme.md

 I know it is not a real show-off but it is rearly used and it is kinda nice feature

 ### Design
 Well, I design it all myself, did not use any external template!
-(I know it is not the much :( I tried my best though)
+(I know it is not the much :( I tried my best though).
+Check it out in your smart phone & desktop screen!

 **Enjoy**